-The holidays are here, and what better time to pay a visit to a farmer’s market and pick up some fresh, locally grown produce to add to your holiday feast?
+Pay a visit to a farmer’s market and you're likely to go home with some fresh, locally grown produce to add to that week's meals.

 Chances are, though, that while you’re there you’ll also be able to pick up some handmade soaps, custom-designed jewelry or traditional Asian vegetables, as the farmer’s market of old adds new ingredients to this popular community event.

 According to the U.S. Department of Agriculture, there are more than 8,000 farmer’s markets in America today -- and many are finding a home in master-planned communities.
 Moreover, as the popularity of farmer’s markets has grown, the customary collection of produce stands has expanded and evolved to include new offerings and new schedules to appeal to diverse audiences.